aldefouw/ldap-server-mock/README.md

  - **-b "dc=test"** the search base in LDAP directory, it should be the same as the **searchBase** property in server configuration above
  - **"(&(objectclass=person)(cn=user-login))"** the search filter, it should be the same as the **searchFilter** property in server configuration with **{{username}}** replaced by the user login
  - **attribute1, attribute2** the list of attributes you want to be returned

-**This fork will ALWAYS return all users specified in the users.json file.**

 # Contributors